-The Ventana System has not been evaluated for safety or compatibility in the MR environment.
-It has not been tested for heating, migration, or image artifacts in the MR environment.
-The safety of the device in the MR environment is unknown.
+The Ventana Systems have not been evaluated for safety or compatibility in the MR environment.
+They have not been tested for heating, migration, or image artifacts in the MR environment.
+The safety of the devices in the MR environment is unknown.
 Scanning a patient who has this device may result in patient injury.